goarchit/archit/FAQ.md

      users on your machine (although your KeyPass won't unless you made your conf file group or world readable - which is also not advised.

+Q21) Do I need to run a farming node?
+A21) Yes, although you will be able to specify zero farming space in the future.
+The
+     farming node has the responsibility of maintaining your peers list, including maintaining the reputation of all known farmers (not implemented yet).